Blewog/Elthon/README.md

 Output: Hello, World!

 ### write.undrline()
-write.undrline() is near the same as write.console(), ill show you an example: write.undrline("Hello, World!") which would print "<ins>Hello, World!</ins>" thats all you need to know since its near the same as write.console() but it underlines.
+write.undrline() is near the same as write.console(), ill show you an example: write.undrline("Hello, World!") which would print "<ins>Hello, World!</ins>" thats all you need to know since its near the same as write.console() but it underlines./
 Heres a basic example and its output
 ```
 console.undrline("Hello, World!")